 Hey there!
 I'm a games developer from the Netherlands!
 I mainly am working on space games, as space is my passion.
-For the rest I have a daily job as software engineer at a trading company.
-I have a lot of traits of both genders in my body and personality, hence the 2 names listed here.

 this is a blog about the past development of Star Apocalypse.